kiwi-bop/flutter_crashlytics/README.md

             android:value="YOUR_ID_HERE" />
 ```

-You also need to to change you build.gradle file like:
+You also need to change you build.gradle file like:

 ```
 buildscript {